Get support from A&P

 Should applicants not be able to forward the online application, they can send the application by post.
 Nevertheless, the processing times will be larger.

-Once the application is completed, the competent authorities will review it (the procedure might take up to 4 weeks), and if the identity is proved, the National Insurance Number will be issued.
+Once applicants complete the procedure, the competent authorities will review it (the procedure might take up to 4 weeks), and if they verify the identity, they will issue the National Insurance Number.

 Foreign Workers in the UK